Business Laws of Singapore 2022: Complete Guide Before Registration

 PDPA & GDPR

 All Singapore businesses are required to safeguard the Personal Data (PD) of their customers, workers, and any other persons whose data they process.
-The Privacy Data Security Act and the General Data Security Regulation are the two main pieces of legislation that apply to Singapore businesses in this field.
+The Privacy Data Security Act and the General Data Security Regulation are the two main legislation that applies to Singapore businesses in this field.

 PDPA: